jjmrocha/liteDB/README.md

 number_of_items = bucket.count():
 print(number_of_items)

-# Or just using the bucket name
+# Or just using the len function
 bucket_size = len(bucket)
 print(bucket_size)
 ```